What’s happening!

 Hi!
 I’m a writer and photographer (and a budding filmmaker), an outdoor adventurer and expedition guide, and an elected Fellow of the Royal Canadian Geographical Society and 2021 recipient of the RCGS Sir Christopher Ondaatje Medal for Exploration.
 (Thanks to Dan Milnor for the photo above – at Cuverville Island, Antarctica).

-And I’m a PhD scientist, too.
-Although I no longer work as an exploration geologist, my sciences background is a huge part of who I am and of nearly everything I do.
+I have an MFA in Creative Writing – and I’m a PhD scientist, too.
+Although I no longer work as an exploration geologist, my arts-plus-sciences background is a defining part of who I am and of nearly everything I do.

 This is a really good fit for me, both as an adventurer and as a scientist.
-I love working in these amazing places, and I seem to have found a really appropriate niche for where my skills lie – explaining geology and history and other “technical” subjects to people in a way that is not only easy to understand, but that fires people up and makes them enthusiastic about learning more!
+I love working in these amazing places, and I seem to have found a really appropriate niche for where my skills lie: explaining geology and history and anthropology and other “technical” subjects to people in a way that is not only easy to understand, but that fires people up and makes them enthusiastic about learning more!

-And… after quite a few years not working on my OWN books, I am getting back into writing again!
+And… super happy to say this… after quite a few years not working on my OWN books, I am getting back into writing again!
 In 2025, I wrote two articles relating to Polynesian canoe design and navigations for two different books.
 And – from my nearly endless fount of ideas for books I want to write – I am finally getting it together to focus on writing and finishing one of them.
 I am very inspired and motivated!

 My current projects and endeavours include:

 I have three book ideas that are at the top of my list now.
-(My whole list is, like, fifteen… so these three really are at the top of a pretty long list).
-As much as it pains me, in order to focus enough to complete one of them, I have to put the other two of on hold for a bit.
-But I am super-excited to have chosen The First Seafarers to write first, as it ties so closely in both with the guiding work I am doing on small ships in the South Pacific and Island Southeast Asia, as well as with my lifelong interest in paddling small boats like kayaks and outrigger canoes on the open ocean.
+It is hard to pick only one book to work on – but I know from experience that it is the only way to ensure that I actually complete a project!
+I am super-excited to have chosen The First Seafarers to write first, as it ties so closely in both with the guiding work I am doing on small ships in the South Pacific and Island Southeast Asia, and also with my lifelong interest in paddling small boats like kayaks and outrigger canoes on the open ocean.
+Here’s a bit of background:

 Long before domestication of the horse and the invention of the wheel, the easiest way for humans to travel was by boat.
 That may seem strange to us today, where most of us get around by following roads or by plane, rather than by sea.
 (Even today, many people around the world use small boats to get around – such as these women in Papua New Guinea returning from tending their gardens).